 Once your content is live, we start collecting analytics for your users' experiences.
-With Appcues you are able to get a better idea of which users interacted with any particular flow, what steps they saw and what their Appcues form responses were.
+With Appcues you are able to get a better idea of which users interacted with any particular flow, what steps they saw and what their Appcues form & survey responses were.
 We push all of this data directly through our integrations, but if you'd prefer to view these stats directly you can do so by exporting a CSV file.

 Export a CSV for Flow Data

 To export a CSV, go to your flow's page and click on the export button found on the top right.